Skip to main content

 pnpm lint:fix # biome check --write .

-You usually don’t need to run these yourself: the packages publish from CI to GitHub Packages, and your pack consumes them as ordinary npm dependencies.
+You usually don’t need to run these yourself: the shared packages publish from CI to npmjs, and your pack consumes them as ordinary npm dependencies.
 Install them here only if you’re debugging an SDK issue or running a local snapshot of the SDK against your pack.

 Pack repos — bun

-Every pack-* repo — including the scaffold you clone from pack-template — uses bun as both its package manager and its runtime. bun install is fast, workspaces are first-class, and the included bundler already matches the toolchain the template expects.
+Every generated app, service, or workflow repo uses bun as both its package manager and its runtime. bun install is fast, workspaces are first-class, and the bundled khal new templates already match the toolchain the app-kit expects.

 bun install # install pack deps